tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 Measurement configuration
 -------------------------

-The eNodeB RRC entity configures the UE measurements by sending the configuration parameters to the UE RRC entity within the ``MeasConfig`` IE of the RRC Connection Reconfiguration message.
-This message occurs when the UE attaches to the eNodeB or during the RRC Handover Request message when the target eNodeB initiates the handover procedure.
+An eNodeB RRC entity configures UE measurements by sending the configuration parameters to the UE RRC entity.
+This set of parameters are defined within the ``MeasConfig`` Information Element (IE) of the RRC Connection Reconfiguration message (:ref:`sec-rrc-connection-reconfiguration`).

 The eNodeB RRC entity implements the configuration parameters and procedures described in Section 5.5.2 of [TS36331]_, with the following simplifying